These terms and conditions are to be read in conjunction with applicable Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

 1.3.
 A Contract formed on the basis of these terms and conditions is governed only by these terms and conditions and by no others, except where both parties expressly agree otherwise in writing.
 In particular, it is agreed that any purchase order or other such document from the Client is intended for the Client’s own administrative purposes only and that notwithstanding its wording, neither a purchase order or other such document nor its content will have any legal effect.

 1.5.
 Either party may request a change to the nature or scope of Services covered by a Proposal/SOW.
-Any such request shall be sufficiently detailed to enable the other party to assess the impact of the proposed change.
+Any such request will be sufficiently detailed to enable the other party to assess the impact of the proposed change.
 No such change will become effective until agreed in writing between the parties.

 1.6.
 This Contract is not exclusive; the Consultancy is and remains at liberty to provide services to third parties, and the Client is and remains at liberty to engage services (including similar services) from third parties.
 The Consultancy reserves the right to decline to provide any advice and assistance outside the scope of the Services as specified in the applicable Proposal/SOW, even if the Consultancy may previously have provided such additional advice and assistance.